hkeee21/PCEngine-AE/README.md

 ## **PCEngine-AE**
 This is the repository of PCEngine code for artifacts evaluation purpose.
 PCEngine is an optimized engine for voxel-based point cloud neural networks.
-Based on a noval coded-CSR format, indicator-assisted segmented GEMM (GEneral Matrix Multiplication) fusion and heuristics adaptive dataflow, PCEngine outperforms [TorchSparse](https://github.com/mit-han-lab/torchsparse) and [SpConv](https://github.com/traveller59/spconv) in sparse convolution inference.
+Based on a noval coded-CSR format, indicator-assisted segmented GEMM (GEneral Matrix Multiplication) fusion and heuristics adaptive dataflow, PCEngine outperforms previous works in sparse convolution inference.

 ### **Requirements**
 ```